Haskell 101: Expressions, Types and Functions

 In the interpreter, we can assign expressions to names by using “let” and an equals sign.
 This saves the expression under that name so we can refer to it later.

 >> let firstString = “Hello” >> firstString “Hello”

 Now, one of the cool things about Haskell is that every expression has a type.
-Let’s examine the types of the basic expressions we entered above, and we’ll see that the ideas we were talking about are actually formalized in the language itself.
+Let’s examine the types of the basic expressions we entered above.
+We’ll see that the ideas we were talking about are formalized in the language itself.
 You can examine the type of any expression by using the